helixscript/AAVengeR/README.md

 mySeq_1del           -             13 mySeq                -             14    0.0051    5.0   0.0   1   1     0.005     0.005    5.0   0.0     3    14     2    13     1    13 0.65 -
 mySeq_1del_1ins      -             14 mySeq                -             14     0.019    3.7   0.0   1   1     0.017     0.017    3.8   0.0     3    10     2     9     1    14 0.69 –
 ```
 Examine the HMM scores in column 9 (full sequence score) and make a decision about the lowest score that provides an acceptable match.
 In this example, we will go with 5.0.
 Next we will create an settings file for the new HMM.
-This file file needs to have the same name as the HMM file except we replace ".hmm" with ".settings".
+This file needs to have the same name as the HMM file except we replace ".hmm" with ".settings".
 The settings file provides default scoring parameters for the HMM.
 Here is an example:

 ```
 prepReads_HMMsearchReadStartPos: 1  # Anchor read position to start searching for an HMM match.